Chris Harrison (computer scientist): Biography

-Harrison was born in 1984 in London, United Kingdom, but emigrated with his family to New York City in the United States at a young age.
-Harrison actively participated in the ACM programming competitions and engaged in a variety crafts.
+Harrison was born in 1984 in London, United Kingdom, but emigrated with his family to New York City in the United States as a child.
+Harrison participated in the ACM programming competitions and engaged in crafts.
 He also displayed an interest in Slinging and was contacted for this hobby by BBC for an ancient weapons documentary.
 Consequently, Harrison created and launched slinging.org on March 20, 2003 as an online forum for sling enthusiasts, as is currently the largest website on the subject, with over 200,000 forum posts.
 Harrison obtained his citizenship in the United States on May 13, 2002.

 Harrison obtained both a B.A.
-(2002-2005) and M.S.
+(2002–2005) and M.S.
 (2006) in Computer Science from the Courant Institute of Mathematical Sciences at New York University.
 His Master's thesis was advised by Dr. Dennis Shasha, with whom he worked on a relational file system built around the concept of temporal context.
 New York University honored Harrison as its 2014 Distinguished Young Alumnus.

 During his master's studies, Harrison worked at IBM Research - Almaden on an early personal assistant application called Enki under Mark Dean, then the director of the lab.
 After completing his master's degree, Harrison worked at AT&T Labs, developing among the first asynchronous social video platforms, dubbed CollaboraTV, with features now common in modern systems.
 Encouraged by colleagues, Harrison joined the Ph.D. program in Human–Computer Interaction at Carnegie Mellon University in 2007, completing his dissertation on "The Human Body as an Interactive Computing Platform" in 2013 under the supervision of Dr. Scott Hudson.

 From 2009 to 2012, Harrison was the Editor-in-Chief of ACM's Crossroads magazine, which he relaunched as XRDS, the flagship magazine for the over 30,000 student members of the ACM.
 Harrison has spun-out several technologies from CMU and cofounded the machine learning startup Qeexo in 2012, which provides specialized machine-learning engines for mobile and embedded platforms, with a focus on interactive technologies.
 In 2019, the company won a CES Innovation Award for their EarSense solution, which was used in the bezel-less Oppo Find X, replacing the need for a physical proximity sensor with a virtual machine-learning-powered solution.
 In total, the company software is used on more than 100 million devices as of 2017.

 In 2013, Harrison became faculty at Carnegie Mellon University, founding the Future Interfaces Group within the Human–Computer Interaction Institute.